Sanctuary Reopening FAQ

 We will not be allowing feeding or petting the animals until further notice.
 It is thought that animals may act as a “fomite” for the virus - a fomite is usually an object/material which is likely to carry infection, such as ourselves with clothes and hard surfaces.
-Therefore, there is a risk that if a person with the virus on their hands was to touch Duke the Donkey for example, and then one of our keepers touch him afterwards, this could transfer to us.
+Therefore, there is a risk that if a person with the virus on their hands was to touch Groot the Goat for example, and then one of our keepers touch him afterwards, this could transfer to us.

 All visitors will be issued with Health & Safety guidelines that you will be asked to follow during your visit.
 This is particularly important and key to us being able to remain open, so we are relying on your co-operation at this time.